Shokun!: Other editorial stances and policies

-Shokun was critical of New Komeito and Soka Gakkai just like its sister publications Bungeishunju and Shukan Bunshun.
-In addition to the lead column Shinshi to Shukujo, which frequently brought to attention the words and deeds of Soka Gakkai President Daisaku Ikeda, the part of the magazine which took the harshest stance towards the organization was a series of editorials entitled Gekkan Soka Gakkai Mondai ("This Month's Soka Gakkai Problem") which were written by Kunio Naito, a former member of the Mainichi Shimbun editorial team, over a period of more than 10 years until his death in 1999.
+Shokun was critical of New Komeito political party and Soka Gakkai Buddhist organization, just like its sister publications Bungeishunju and Shukan Bunshun.

+In addition to the lead column Shinshi to Shukujo, which frequently brought to attention the words and deeds of Soka Gakkai President Daisaku Ikeda, the part of the magazine which took the harshest stance towards the organization was a series of editorials entitled Gekkan Soka Gakkai Mondai ("This Month's Soka Gakkai Problem") where writer Kunio Naito (former member of the Mainichi Shimbun editorial team) denounced what he considered an excessive glorification of Ikeda.

+Shokun! regularly attacked the close relationship between the Soka Gakkai and the Komeito, criticinzing the religious influence over the political sphere.